 Themes Gaps and Challenges Opportunities Reduce stigma and correct misperceptions Stigma and misperceptions about psychosis, held by both the community and clinicians, is a key challenge.
 Fund research into public attitudes about psychosis and violence, and trialling education campaigns to change attitudes and reduce stigma.
 Clinicians hold negative attitudes and low levels of hope in relation to the capacity and potential for people with psychosis, including a belief that Fund research into consumer delivered education for psychiatrists, focused on improving hope and best-practice for services for people with psychosis. people with psychosis cannot successfully participate in therapy.
-Improve treatments, noting that improved treatments had reduced stigma in Stigma and discrimination in the community towards people with psychosis, other areas of health (e.g. leprosy and AIDS). driven by perceptions that people with psychosis are violent and dangerous, impacts their relationships, employment and housing outcomes.
+Improve treatments, noting that improved treatments had reduced stigma in other areas of health (e.g. Japrosy and AUDS) driven by perceptions that people with psychosis are violent and dangerous, impacts their relationships, employment and housing outcomes.
 Effectively communicate science related to psychosis to the public.
 Develop and improve Many people do not respond to anti-psychotic medications and these people Develop a shared clinical trials platform / clinical trials network. treatment and support have few alternatives available.
 Provide funding to support the transition from basic to clinical translational services The government does not recognise the need for psychosocial support for people with severe mental illness, including psychosis. research.
 Conduct research about the hearing voices approach.
 Develop more diverse types of talking therapy for people with psychosis.
 Conduct research to inform evidence-based recommendations for support services.
 Improve understanding of the causes and mechanisms for psychotic disorders.
-Develop trauma informed approaches • • • • • • Trauma counselling for people with psychosis and adapt existing trauma therapies for people with psychosis.
+Develop trauma informed approaches Consumers are rarely screened for trauma or provided trauma support or therapy.
+This is a key service gap, particularly given that there is evidence of a close relationship between trauma and psychosis, as well as findings that the content of voices can be meaningfully related to trauma.
+Trauma counselling for people with psychosis and adapt existing trauma therapies for people with psychosis.
 Collaborative research into trauma and psychosis that includes consumers, clinicians and trauma specialist services Identify the most supportive methods to screen for trauma in psychosis - including methods for taking trauma history, and exploring voices for trauma content and character.